 Additionally, I have an extensive background in archaeological fieldwork, having been involved in excavations since the age of 16.
 I have been employed by commercial companies in England, Wales, and The Netherlands, as well as holding regular summer teaching positions at archaeological field schools for the universities of Durham, Reading, and Oxford.

-My current research at the University of Copenhagen explores interisland connections in the Lesser Antilles in the early 19th century, particularly how rumour and print culture helped to create this region as a social space and how environmental degradation due to the plantation system forced island residents to reach out to each other across the sea.
+My current research at the University of Copenhagen explores interisland connections in the Lesser Antilles in the early 19th century, particularly how rumour, trade, and print culture helped to create this region as a social space.
 These topics align with my enduring interest in examining the pressures placed on individuals by power imbalances and exploitation, and in exploring creativity and resilience in the face of overwhelming odds.